List of Torchwood characters: Aaron Copley

 Aaron Copley, portrayed by Alan Dale, is the leader of experimental medical facility "The Pharm" and features in "Reset".
 When his facility claims to have developed a miracle substance able to cure medically incurable diseases such as diabetes and cancer, the Torchwood team investigate.
 Martha Jones is sent in by Captain Jack, allowing Torchwood to gain access to Copley's files.
 It is discovered that he has captured alien specimens (including a giant mayfly and a weevil) and used their bodily fluids to develop the "Reset" cure.
 When Copley discovers that Martha knows this, and has herself actually travelled in time and space, he begins to carry out intrusive tests on her, believing that time travel may have altered her cells making her more likely to survive the treatment.
-After Martha is eventually saved by the team, and the Pharm's computer records are wiped and the aliens euthanased, Copley follows them outside and pulls a gun on her.
+After Martha is eventually saved by the team, and the Pharm's computer records are wiped and the aliens euthanized, Copley follows them outside and pulls a gun on her.
 Whilst trying to calm Copley down, Owen Harper is shot dead.
 In an act of revenge, Jack shoots Copley in the head, instantly killing him.